10 Top Camino Portugues Foods

 Top 10 Camino Portugues Foods To Try

-The Camino Portugues is the second most popular route of the Camino de Santiago after the Camino Frances, according to 2020 statistics from the Pilgrims Office in Santiago.
-Part of the appeal of the Camino Portugues is the delicious Portuguese food on offer.
+According to 2020 statistics from the Pilgrims Office in Santiago, the Camino Portugués is the second most popular route of the Camino de Santiago after the Camino Francés.
+Part of the Camino Portugués appeal is the delicious Portuguese food on offer.

-The Camino Portugues route begins in Lisbon and follows the coast to Porto and onwards to Vigo, Baiona, all the way to Santiago de Compostela, the finishing point for the majority of pilgrims walking the Camino de Santiago.
+The Full Camino Portugues route begins in Lisbon and follows the coast to Porto, onwards to Vigo, Baiona, and finally to Santiago de Compostela, the finishing point for the majority of pilgrims walking the Camino de Santiago.

 If you are walking the Camino Portugues, these are 10 delicious Camino Portugues foods you should add to your list of things to try along the way: